 If you greatly value family, for example, find a creative way to behaviorally engage with that value.
 Maybe that means calling your aunt whom you haven’t spoken to in some time to check on her or to ask if she needs help.

 Watch our webinar, Building Resilience and Leadership in the Context of Crisis & Telework, and learn practical ways to enhance personal and team resilience and effectiveness during times of crisis.

 Gratitude has been shown to relate to a variety of positive outcomes, like greater well-being.
 Consider keeping a gratitude journal where you jot down 3 things for which you are grateful every day or sending a brief note of gratitude to someone.
 Giving thanks can actually make you a better leader.

 8. Find new ways to connect with others.

 Social distancing can occur without total social withdrawal.
 It’s possible to remain in contact with loved ones, even if social distancing may be preventing your typical ways of connecting.

 Get creative!
 If you normally don’t engage with video calls, consider experimenting with it for virtual “face-to-face” interactions.
 Or seek out an online game you can play with a friend or loved one.

 9. Infuse your day with physical activity.

 You don’t have to train for a marathon to get your heart rate up.
-Even 5- to 10-minute stretch breaks will increase your productivity and creativity.
+Even 5- to 10-minute stretch breaks will increase your productivity and creativity as well as your leadership effectiveness.
 Pick a favorite song and devote the length of that song to stretching out your body.
 The important thing is to keep moving.